FitsumGedefaw/Online_House_Rental_and_sales_system/README.md

 # Online_House_Rental_and_sales_system
-### All In One Home Rental and Sales System with Integraed Payment and price recommendation
+### All In One Home Rental and Sales System with Integrted Payment and Price recommendation
 <hr>
 <br>